elanetto/FED1-PE1-elanetto/README.md

 # FED1 Project Exam: Blog

 Creating a blog with JavaScript.
+Currently working on the Register page.

 This project is currently under production, and will be done in August of 2024.